We offer the only 12' Snooker Table in New England!

 and is completely redone!

-Send an email to email@example.com to join, or for more information.
+Send an email to email@example.com or contact Billiards Cafe' staff for more information or to join.

 Snooker - The Game